ibm-cloud-docs/sap/sap-provision-power-virtual-server-prepare-sles-hana.md

 ## SSH tunneling
 {: #power-vs-sles-hana-ssh_tunneling}

-This section describes SSH tunneling for specific SAP methods such as SAP GUI and Software Provisioning Manager (formerly known as SAPINST).
+The following sections describes SSH tunneling for specific SAP methods such as SAP GUI and Software Provisioning Manager (formerly known as SAPINST).

 ### SSH connection
 {: #power-vs-sles-hana-ssh_connection}